Ubuntu/Debian/Mint news and tutorials | Linux stuff

 Homepage

-With preselected stations, PyRadio is able to play Internet radio inside a terminal
+With preselected stations, PyRadio is able to play Internet radio inside a terminal:

 ogg123

-This little command-line tool is included in the vorbis-tools package and is able to reproduce Ogg and FLAC.
+This little command-line tool is included in the vorbis-tools package and is able to reproduce Ogg Vorbis and FLAC.
 It’s very basic, yet very fast and useful for quickly listening to songs which are encoded in a free format.

 Homepage